vmleon/oci-multiplayer-old/livelabs/hol/vm/vm.md

     <copy>cd oci-multiplayer</copy>
     ```

-5. Terraform uses a file called `tfvars` that contains variables used to communicate with the Oracle Cloud.
+5. Terraform uses a file called `terraform.tfvars` that contains variables used to communicate with the Oracle Cloud.
 You are going to generate that file by running the following command:

     ```
     <copy>npx zx scripts/tfvars.mjs vm</copy>